Bowl game: All-star bowl games

-Following traditional bowl games, a series of all-star bowl games round out the post-season schedule.
-These games seek to showcase the best departing college players, just as the NFL showcases its all-stars in the annual post-season Pro Bowl.
-Such college all-star games include the East–West Shrine Bowl, the Senior Bowl, the Hula Bowl, and the NFLPA Collegiate Bowl.
+Following team-competitive bowl games, a series of all-star bowl games round out the postseason schedule.
+These games seek to showcase the best departing college players.
+Such college all-star games include the East–West Shrine Bowl, the Senior Bowl, and the Hula Bowl.
+Other all-star games, now defunct, include the North–South Shrine Game, and NFLPA Collegiate Bowl.

 Special games and rivalries

-There have also been pre-season and regular-season games carrying the "bowl" moniker, including the Mirage Bowl and the Glasnost Bowl.
+There have also been pre-season and regular-season games carrying the "bowl" moniker, including the Mirage Bowl, the Glasnost Bowl and the Canadian Football League's Banjo Bowl.

-Examples of bowl games that are not part of the post-season include the Iron Bowl and the Egg Bowl.
+Examples of bowl games that are not part of the postseason include the Iron Bowl and the Egg Bowl.

 Recently, the term "bowl" has been added to other games that have some special note or sub-plot to the actual game, in college or the National Football League.
-An example of this is the Bowden Bowl given to games where Florida State and Clemson were coached by the father-son duo of Bobby Bowden, and Tommy Bowden respectively.
+An example of this is the Bowden Bowl given to games where Florida State and Clemson were coached by the father-son duo of Bobby Bowden and Tommy Bowden, respectively.

-Any games between two very poor teams and/or of a very poor standard of play have been jokingly referred to as a Toilet Bowl.
+Games between two very poor teams and/or of a very poor standard of play have been jokingly referred to as the "Toilet Bowl".